fbpx

 Media Day

-All student media at the School participate in Media Day: individual dot TV teams prepare reports in the field and then in the editing room, which are broadcast together in the News Mosaic in the evening.
+All student media at the college participate: dot TV teams prepare reports in the field and then in the editing suite, which are broadcast together in the evening’s News Mosaic.
 Higher Voice radio provides live coverage throughout the day.
-The Generation20 editorial team delivers online coverage throughout the day on its news server and on the social media platforms Facebook, X (Twitter), and Instagram.
-They will also produce an eight-page special issue of the school magazine in the classic daily newspaper format.
-The school agency PRO.motion produces two advertising spots.
+The Generation20 editorial team offers online coverage via its news server and social media platforms such as Facebook, X (formerly Twitter), and Instagram.
+They also produce an eight-page special issue of the school magazine in the classic daily newspaper format.
+The college’s communication agency PRO.motion creates two advertising spots.

-Our alumni, already working in media professions, also come to support the students during Media Day.
-They observe the students’ work—some directly helping by supervising—and look for future colleagues among them.
+Our alumni working in media professions return to support the students during Media Day.
+They observe and supervise the student’s work and scout for future colleagues.

-Media Day is primarily intended for second-year students, but they receive assistance from their older colleagues, and first-year students also participate in the team activities.
+Media Day is primarily intended for second-year students, but they receive assistance from their older peers, and first-year students also participate in the team activities.

 In Every Direction, the Student Festival of the School of Journalism